Is your rose dying? I will show you how to save a dying rose bush plant. It is easy and so satisfying to save a rose

 Keeping the soil around the potted rose and the soil in the pot moist does the trick.
 Keep a close eye on the rose canes for some new growth.

 Here is the Candyland rose I dug up and potted in May.
 In a couple of months it not only leafed out but it was blooming too.

 Another Olivia Rose Austin in my garden was found shriveling up and am doing the same with it.
-Seems to voles and gophers like the Olivias for some reason.
+Seems the voles and gophers enjoy eating the Olivias for some reason.

 I am going to give the repellent a real long-term test.
 This Fall I am going to replant some lilies (winter food for voles and they decimated all of mine last winter) and see if the repellent keeps the critters away.)
 The results will be shared next summer.